Conditions of Competitions (Men)

 15. HOW TIES WILL BE DECIDED: (Section 5A (6) of Official Guide to Rules of Golf)

 15.1 To determine first place or other positions in a competition, the Committee will decide ties by matching the tied scorecards, based on ‘count-back’, as approved by R & A Rules Limited.
 For this purpose, the Tournament Committee has adopted the procedures in 15.2 to 15.7 below.

 15.2 For 36 hole competitions, the winner in a tie will be the player with the best score for the last 18 holes and, if still tied, the Committee will proceed as per the 18 hole matching procedure in 15.3 below.

 15.3 For 18 hole Competitions, the winner in a tie will be the based on the score for the last nine holes, the last six holes, the last three holes, and finally the18th hole.
 If there is still a tie, then the last six holes, three holes, and final hole (9th) of the first nine holes will be considered in turn.

-15.7 If the procedures at 15.2 and 15.3 do not produce a result, the Committee will then determine the result by chance (such as by the toss of a coin).
+15.4 If the procedures at 15.2 and 15.3 do not produce a result, the Committee will then determine the result by chance by the toss of a coin.

-15.9 For any other competition of less than 18 holes, the Tournament Committee will determine in advance the format for determining a winner in the event of a tie, which will be available from the Tournament Committee.
+15.7 For any other competition of less than 18 holes, the Tournament Committee will use the format in the Table below:

-16.1 For certain designated Singles Competitions, Class prizes will be awarded on the following basis, subject to sufficient entries:
+16.1 The criteria for determining the number and level of prizes in competitions are settled by the Tournament Committee.
+For certain designated Singles Competitions, Class prizes will be awarded on the following basis, subject to sufficient entries:

 Class 1: H/c: -9 to 10, Class 2: H/c: 11 to 14, Class 3: H/c: 15 to 19, and Class 4: H/c: over 19.